open-life-science/open-life-science.github.io/_posts/2024-07-22-emmy-farewell.md

 As the eLife cohort concluded and Emmy moved to her next role, it was a **natural progression for her to join the OLS team** to continue working with grassroots communities in open science through the cohort-based program, Open Seeds.

-## Scaling OLS' Finance and Operations
+## Scaling OLS's Finance and Operations

 With other OLS directors, Emmy was involved in scoping the [CZI grant]({% link _posts/2022-01-27-runway-to-sustainability-czi-funding.md %}) and responsible to manage the finances as we learned how to scale sustainably.

 As the **Director of Finance and Operations**, Emmy focused on finance management, implementing HR processes, managing microgrants, accounting, and honoraria.
-She also **led OLS' participation in the [Catalyst project](https://catalystproject.cloud/)**, supervising Tajuddeen Gwadabe (Taj), who is the Program Manager for the consortium.
+She also **led OLS's participation in the [Catalyst project](https://catalystproject.cloud/)**, supervising Tajuddeen Gwadabe (Taj), who is the Program Manager for the consortium.

 Emmy stepped down from the Board of Directors in March this year to **focus on her role as the Engagement Lead at [Invest in Open Infrastructure](https://investinopen.org/)**, which she joined in 2022.

-**The OLS' current Board of Directors thank Emmy on behalf of the OLS team and Governance Advisory Committee for her leadership and exemplary work during a significant period of OLS' growth.**
+**The OLS's current Board of Directors thank Emmy on behalf of the OLS team and Governance Advisory Committee for her leadership and exemplary work during a significant period of OLS's growth.**

 ## Continuation of OLS's Operations and Catalyst engagement